 Claudio Abbado †, Daniel Barenboim, Sir Simon Rattle, and Wolfgang Rihm are among those who have supported or are currently supporting the artistic and educational aims of the school by serving in the function of Honorary Senators.
 Among the members of the University Board – an external representative body composed of personalities from culture, business, and scholarship and situated at the interface between the school, the government, and the wider society – are Bernd Wieczorek, Petra Mai-Hartung, Lothar Zagrosek, with Prof. Antje Weithaas, who represents the faculty.
 The Society of Friends and Patrons of the Hanns Eisler School of Music Berlin promotes the interests of our students, and has also established the artists’ agency “Eisleriana.“

-Graduates and alumni of the school include names such as Jochen Kowalski, Roman Trekel (voice); Georg Katzer, Siegfried Matthus, Friedrich Schenker (composition); Vladimir Jurowski, Ernst Stoy, Sebastian Weigle, Feng Yu (conducting); Peter Konwitschny, Christine Mielitz, Vera Nemirowa (directing); Isabelle Faust (violin); Claudio Bohorquez, Sol Gabetta, Danjulo Ishizaka, Johannes Moser (cello); and in the area of jazz Volker Schlott and Rolf von Nordenskjöld (saxophone).
+Among the school's alumni are personalities such as Jochen Kowalski, Olga Peretyatko, Anna Prohaska, Roman Trekel (voice); Georg Katzer, Siegfried Matthus, Friedrich Schenker (composition); Vladimir Jurowski, Lahav Shani, Ernst Stoy, Sebastian Weigle, Kahchun Wong, Feng Yu (conducting); Jenny Erpenbeck, Tatjana Gürbaca, Peter Konwitschny, Christine Mielitz, Vera Nemirova (direction); Isabelle Faust (violin); Antoine Tamestit (viola); Nicolas Altstaedt, Claudio Bohórquez, Sol Gabetta, Danjulo Ishizaka, Johannes Moser (cello); Martin Helmchen (piano), as well as in the jazz realm, Volker Schlott and Rolf von Nordenskjöld (saxophone).